FastEndpoints/FastEndpoints/README.md

 }
 ```

-that's it. all of your `Endpoint` class definitions are automatically discovered on app startup and routes are automatically mapped.
+that's it. all of your `Endpoint` definitions are automatically discovered on app startup and routes are automatically mapped.

----
 # Stay tuned...

-if the above api looks interesting to you, watch this repo for any updates. you're also welcome to submit PRs or suggest features/ report bugs using github issues.
+if the above api looks interesting to you, watch this repo for updates. you are welcome to submit PRs or suggest features/ report bugs using github issues.